How To Take Care Of Your Diamond Jewellery Guide

 Cleaning Your Diamond Jewellery

 Diamonds, like anything else, get smudged, soiled and dusty.
 Lotions, powders, soaps-even the natural oils from your skin-will create a film on diamonds, which will reduce their brilliance.
 In addition, chemicals in the air will oxidize or discolor the mountings.
 Keeping your jewellery clean will maximize its brilliance.
-Here are four ways essilux.org suggests you clean your diamond jewellery:
+Here are four ways we suggest you clean your diamond jewellery:

-Cold Water Soak: Make a solution of 4 parts cold-water and 1 part very mild dishwashing detergent.
+2. Cold Water Soak - Make a solution of 4 parts cold-water and 1 part very mild dishwashing detergent.
 Soak the pieces for several minutes.
 Lift out and tap gently around all sides of the mounting with a soft brush.
 Rinse the pieces in the solution once more and drain on tissue paper.

-Quick-Dip Method: Buy one of the brand name liquid jewellery cleaners, choosing the one that is best for the kind of stones and metals in your jewellery.
+3. Quick-Dip Method - Buy one of the brand name liquid jewellery cleaners, choosing the one that is best for the kind of stones and metals in your jewellery.
 Read the label carefully and follow the instructions.
 Do not touch your clean diamonds with your fingers, as the oils from your hands will leave a film on the stone.

-The Ultrasonic Cleaner: There are many types of these small machines available to the public today.
+4. The Ultrasonic Cleaner - There are many types of these small machines available to the public today.
 They will clean any piece of jewellery that can be soaked in a liquid within a matter of minutes.
 These machines often have a metal cup, which is filled with water and detergent.
 When the machine is turned on, a high-frequency turbulence is created.

-NOTE: Be sure to follow the manufacturer's instructions and warnings before using these machines. and detergent.
+NOTE - Be sure to follow the manufacturer's instructions and warnings before using these machines and detergents.
 When the machine is turned on, a high-frequency turbulence is created.

 Traveling With Diamond Jewellery